 - producing interesting and useful resources for schools and colleges, focusing on high quality practical work;

 - working with educational organisations to ensure the science curriculum and qualifications support learning and enjoyment of plant science;

 - creating an award scheme for teachers and technicians to fund opportunities for professional development centred on the teaching of plant science;

 - running courses for teacher trainers to enable them to offer inspirational plant science training to science teachers at the very start of their careers;

 - encouraging plant scientists - from undergraduates through to international researchers - to get involved in education and outreach activities.

-SAPS is a project of the Gatsby Plant Science Education Programme and is managed by a team comprising: Dan Jenkins - Head; Alex Jenkin - Project Manager (Schools); and Katrina Thompson - Project Coordinator (Schools); and Dr Christopher Graham - Project Manager (Schools) [seconded from Hills Road Sixth Form, Cambridge].
+SAPS is a project of the Gatsby Plant Science Education Programme and is managed by a team comprising: Dan Jenkins - Head; Alex Jenkin - Project Manager (Schools); and Jamie Biggs - Project Coordinator (Schools); and Dr Christopher Graham - Project Manager (Schools) [seconded from Hills Road Sixth Form, Cambridge].